Overcoming Differences through Art

 Cost: Free for SLA Members. $80 non-member. $60 nonprofits.

 Individuals who are either unemployed or connected with an employer who is unable to pay can request scholarships for any of our programs.

 About Our Facilitator

-Tania Said is the Vice President of Exhibitions and Programs at Minnetrista Museum and Gardens and has worked in museums for over 30 years and continues to consult with museums across the country.
+Tania Said is the Vice President of Exhibitions and Programs at Minnetrista Museum and Gardens and has worked in museums for over 30 years.
+She also consults with various nonprofits throughout the state.
 Tania’s educational philosophy relies on authentic materials, deep listening, and social learning based on decades of working to improve access to museums and education.
-Tania’s work experience includes employment at the Smithsonian Center for Education and Museum Studies, Ball State University’s David Owsley Museum of Art, Bead Museum, Corcoran Gallery of Art, George Washington University’s Dimock Gallery, Corporation for National and Community Service, Institute of Museum and Library Services, and the American Alliance of Museums.
+Tania’s work experience includes employment at the Smithsonian Center for Education and Museum Studies, Ball State University’s David Owsley Museum of Art, Bead Museum, Corcoran Gallery of Art, George Washington University’s Dimock Gallery, Corporation for National and Community Service, Institute of Museum and Library Services, and American Alliance of Museums.
 Tania serves her community through board service and volunteering with the Human Library, Muncie Arts, Muncie Women of Color, Ross Community Center, and is a board member of the Association of Indiana Museums and peer reviewer for the American Alliance of Museums accreditation and assessment programs.

 (Tuesday) 11:30 am - 1:00 pm